 Michele Finizio has an office location nearby located at 9 E Main St, Moorestown, NJ 08057.
 Contact her today for a free consultation about your case.

 Speak to a Skilled Restraining Order Lawyer in Maple Shade, New Jersey

-As you can tell, the process of filing a restraining order features numerous moving parts and it can be overwhelming and frightening to not know how your life will be impacted.
-As mentioned, facing criminal charges for domestic violence carry severe and potentially life-altering ramifications.
-This is why you need the experienced legal assistance of a trusted criminal defense lawyer in Maple Shade to have your restraining order lifted.
-If you are in need of an attorney, look no further than Michele Finizio.
-She has dedicated her career to criminal law and understands that her clients are often facing serious allegations and charges that can be detrimental to their life and future opportunities.
+As you can tell, the process of filing a restraining order features numerous moving parts, and it can be overwhelming and frightening to not know how your life will be impacted.
+As mentioned, facing criminal charges for domestic violence carries severe and potentially life-altering ramifications.
+This is why you need the experienced legal assistance of a trusted Maple Shade restraining order attorney in Maple Shade to have your restraining order lifted.
+If you are in need of an attorney, look no further than our very own Maple Shade restraining orders attorney, Michele Finizio.
+She has dedicated her career to criminal law and understands that her clients are often facing serious allegations and charges that can be detrimental to their lives and future opportunities.
 She stands ready to fight for you.
-If you reside in Maple Shade, or in another locality in New Jersey, Michele Finizio can help.
+If you reside in Maple Shade or another locality in New Jersey, Michele Finizio can help.
 She offers her clients facing criminal charges a free consultation.
-Contact her office today by using our online form today.
+Contact a restraining order defense attorney in Maple Shade, NJ today by using our online form.